joaodarocha/frontend-code-test--by-joao-rocha/README.md

 1. Complete test coverage to achieve 90%
 2. Improve styling and responsive design
-3. Test for perfomance and consider setting up a CDN ...
+3. Test for performance and consider setting up a CDN ...